lawrence865/Mechatronics-Final-Project/README.md

 OVERVIEW:
 In billiards or pool games you must reset the table after each round.
 Currently, this is a fully manual process, a player must sort them, re-rack them and then
 reset them before play can resume.
-This project is a robotic/mechatronic system that automates the sorting and resetting of pool balls on a custom made mini portable pool table.
+I worked in a group of four to creat a robotic/mechatronic system that automates the sorting and resetting of pool balls on a custom made mini portable pool table.
 The system will be capable of identifying pool balls by color, sorting them in play order, and placing them into the traditional triangular arrangement on the table.
-The end goal is to create a device that can manage sorting and resetting a game of pool with no human intervention while still being portable and playable.
 The table uses a 3 axis gantry system with a claw to grab and move balls to desired locations for sorting, organizing, and re-racking.
+This project uses VEX and is coded with C++ in the VEX IDE

 PARTS:
 - A fully customized table shrinken in proportions to regular pool tables with a collection ramp system built beneath the table, made of wood